Assistant Professor

 dorival@okstate.edu

-Dorival Gonçalves is a theoretical particle physicist and assistant professor at the Department of Physics at OSU.
-He obtained his PhD in Physics from Heidelberg University (Germany) in 2013.
-Thereafter, he worked as a postdoctoral fellow at Max Planck Institute Munich (Germany) in 2013, Durham University (UK) from 2013 to 2016, and at the University of Pittsburgh (USA) from 2016 to 2019.
+Dorival Gonçalves is a theoretical particle physicist and assistant professor in the Department of Physics at OSU.
+He obtained his PhD in physics from Heidelberg University (Germany) in 2013.
+Thereafter, he worked as a postdoctoral fellow at Max Planck Institute Munich (Germany) in 2013, Durham University (UK) from 2013 to 2016, and the University of Pittsburgh (USA) from 2016 to 2019.
 He joined OSU as an assistant professor in 2019.
-Dorival Gonçalves works on various aspects of Particle Physics within the Standard Model and beyond.
-He is particularly interested in using the Higgs boson as a precision handle to search for new physics.
+Dorival Gonçalves works on several aspects of Particle Physics within the Standard Model and beyond.
+His works span through various topics on Higgs physics, applications of machine learning techniques to high energy physics, dark matter searches, electroweak phase transition, and baryogenesis.

 Publications